bitwarden-labs/admin-scripts/Bash Scripts/README.md

 - The personal API key (Client ID & Secret) https://bitwarden.com/help/personal-api-key/#get-your-personal-api-key

 - The Master Password, encrypted in a file.
-(See the instruction in each script)
+(See the instructions in each script)

 4. For scripts requiring access to the Bitwarden Public API, you will need the Organization's API Keys (Client ID & Secret) https://bitwarden.com/help/public-api/#authentication